Weak limit of homeomorphisms in $W^{1,n-1}$: invertibility and lower semicontinuity of energy

-In all results in the previous paragraph the authors assume that $f\in W^{1,p}(\Omega,\rn)$ for some $p>n-1$.
+In all results in the previous paragraph the authors assume that $f\in W^{1,p}(\Omega,\rn)$ for some $p>n-1$ (see also \cite{SciStr2022} for the Orlicz--Sobolev maps with integrability just above $n-1$).
 However, in some real models for $n=3$ one often works with integrands containing the classical Dirichlet term $|Df|^2$ and thus this assumption is too strong.
-Therefore, for $n=3$, Conti and De Lellis \cite{CDL} introduced the concept of $\INV$ condition also for $W^{1,2}\cap L^{\infty}$ (see also \cite{BHMCR} and \cite{BHMCR2} for some recent work) and studied Neohookean functionals of the type
+Therefore, for $n=3$, Conti and De Lellis \cite{CDL} introduced the concept of $\INV$ condition also for $W^{1,2}\cap L^{\infty}$ (see also \cite{BHMCR} and \cite{BHMCR2} for some recent work) and studied Neohookean functionals of the type \eqn{funct1}

 where $\varphi$ is convex, $\lim_{t\to 0+}\varphi(t)=\infty$ and $\lim_{t\to\infty}\frac{\varphi(t)}{t}=\infty$.
 They proved that mappings in the $\INV$ class that satisfy $J_f>0$ a.e.\ have nice properties like mappings in \cite{MS}, but this class is not weakly closed and hence cannot be used in variational models easily.
 To fix this problem we add an additional term to the energy functional and we work only with the class of weak limits of homeomorphisms.